developer-friendly/blog/docs/posts/2024/0017-per-pr-deployment.md

 The events that we want this CI to be triggered are the ones that involve updates to the pull request.
-It can either be closed, opened, re-opened, labeled and un-labeled.
+It can either be closed, opened, re-opened, labeled and un-labeled, etc..
 These will ensure that any push to the open pull request will trigger the run of our job.

 ```yaml title=".github/workflows/ci.yml" linenums="7"